 Federal Student Loan Repayment Plans: After your graduate, there are multiple repayment options available for your federal student loans.
 You can review the currently available payment plans on the FSA website

 Earned Income Tax Credit: Students should ensure they are claiming all tax credits they are eligible to receive.
-The Department of Human Services and the Department of Revenue are jointly encouraging all workers with income in 2019 to check if they may benefit from filing a return, even if they aren’t required to file.
+The Department of Human Services and the Department of Revenue are jointly encouraging all workers to check if they may benefit from filing a return, even if they aren’t required to file.
 Taxpayers may be leaving money on the table if they qualify for refundable credits, but don’t file a return claiming them.